Approximating Discontinuous Nash Equilibrial Values of Two-Player General-Sum Differential Games: Case Studies

-\cutsubsectiondown \textbf{Generalization and safety performance of value networks for complete-information games.} We generate a separate set of 600 ground truth trajectories with initial states in $\mathcal{X}_{GT}$ for each of the four player type configurations.
+\textbf{Results for complete-information games.} We generate a separate set of 600 ground truth trajectories with initial states in $\mathcal{X}_{GT}$ for each of the four player type configurations.
 For generalization performance, we measure the MAEs of value and control input predictions (denoted by $|\nu - \hat\nu|$ and $|u - \hat{u}|$ respectively) across the test trajectories.
-For safety performance, we use the learned value networks as closed-loop controllers to generate complete-information interactions, and report the percentage of \textit{unnecessary} collisions.
+For safety performance, we use the learned value networks to compute equilibrial Hamiltonian, and maximize the Hamiltonian to derive players' closed-loop control inputs.
+We report the percentage of \textit{avoidable} collisions.
 Initial states follow the test data.
-Control inputs are computed by auto-diffing the values and maximizing the resultant Hamiltonian.
-Performance results are summarized in Table~\ref{table:complete info} and sample trajectories for the (\texttt{a}, \texttt{a}) case shown in Fig.~\ref{fig:complete info} (see Appendix D.1 for visualization of trajectories of the other three cases).
-Performance of (\texttt{a}, \texttt{na}) and (\texttt{na}, \texttt{a}) are averaged due to the symmetry of players in these test settings.
+Performance results are summarized in Table~\ref{table:complete info} and sample trajectories for the (\texttt{a}, \texttt{a}) case shown in Fig.~\ref{fig:complete info}.
+Performance of (\texttt{a}, \texttt{na}) and (\texttt{na}, \texttt{a}) are averaged due to the symmetry of players in these settings.

-To examine the out-of-distribution performance of the models, we repeat the experiments in an expanded state space $\mathcal{X}_{XP}= [15, 30]m \times [18, 25]m/s$ and with 500 uniformly sampled initial states.
+To examine the out-of-distribution performance of the models, we repeat the experiments in an expanded state space $\mathcal{X}_{XP}= [15, 30]m \times [18, 25]m/s$ and use 500 uniformly sampled initial states for tests.
 Results are summarized in the same table and figure.
-For both tests, the results show that the proposed method achieves the highest generalization and safety performance.
+For both tests, the results show that the hybrid method achieves the best generalization and safety performance.
 Poor generalization of the self-supervised model is notable.